mailjet/wordpress-mailjet-plugin-apiv3/README.md

 ## Changelog
+= 3.1.17=
+* When we create a TOKEN we also send SentData containing plugin name

 = 3.1.16=
 * Translation of the iframe and also some small corrections are executed for the translations from i18n folder;